submariner-io/enhancements/submariner/cable-driver-protocols-enhancement.md

   * ![Throughput rate Gbps](./images/tx-tput-gbps.png)
   * ![CPU cycles](./images/cpu-cycles.png)

-* **Interoperability**:IP in IP can be used to transport packets between domains when the protocol in those domains (e.g. IPv6) is not supported by intermediary networks (e.g. IPv4).
+* **Interoperability**: IP in IP can be used to transport packets between domains when the protocol in those domains (e.g. IPv6) is not supported by intermediary networks (e.g. IPv4).

 For Overlay-over-IPSec in transport mode with further configuration, the benefits fall into the following categories:

-* **Performance**: Taking advantage of and overlay protocol wrapped in offloaded IPSec in transport mode can yield significant performance improvements.
+* **Performance**: Taking advantage of an overlay protocol wrapped in offloaded IPSec in transport mode can yield significant performance improvements.
 The existing IPSEC configuration performance on a pair of modern servers ~ 2Gbit maximum.
 Switching to IP GRE Tunnel protected by an offloaded transport mode IPSEC external “wrap” - 25Gbit.
 A difference of 12.5 times.
 Or in the case of VXLAN offloaded with an IPSec transport wrap - 9Gbit.